the-teachingRSE-project/competencies/institutionalised_education.md

 # Required Next Steps
-We have identified the RSE as an individual who brings a unique set of skills for supporting and undertaking modern digitally enhanced research into research groups and teams.
+We have identified the RSE as an individual who brings a unique set of skills for supporting and undertaking modern software-enabled research into research groups and teams.
 We have elaborated on the basic competencies that RSEs may have, and we have provided a detailed picture of how these competencies manifest along different dimensions.